-Period of Review: Include activity since Appointment (may include activities as an Assistant Professor at institutions other than UCR, as appropriate) Approval Authority: VPAP Checklist: Attachment C-1
+Period of Review:Include activity since Appointment (may include activities as an Assistant Professor at institutions other than UCR, as appropriate)Approval Authority:VPAPChecklist:Attachment C-1 the fifth year of service as Assistant Professor, though a candidate may request an appraisal at any time.

 Following APM 220-83-(a), normally each Assistant Professor shall have a one-time appraisal well in advance of possible promotion to tenure rank.
-Typically, there would be an appraisal in the fifth year of service as Assistant Professor, though a candidate may request an appraisal at any time.
+Typically, there would be an appraisal in